ABOUT ME

 Audio

-The used encoders:
+The used encoders are:

 - MP3: libmp3lame